 Gdańsk is a stylish and marvellous town in northern Poland, which offers clean air and life near the sea.
 The town offers a decent cultural life and a convenient transportation system.
 Although the job options here are not as many as in Kraków or Warsaw, the cost of living is significantly lower.
 Gdańsk is marked as one of the happiest places in Poland, where you’re sure to find a friendly and welcoming community.

 Toruń is not a big city.
 It won’t be the perfect choice for those looking for a busy life.
-However, if you want peace and quiet, this is the right place for you.
+However, this is the right place for you if you want peace and quiet.

 Toruń is an architectural masterpiece, with many historically important buildings that survived the wars.
 It was recognised as a UNESCO World Heritage Site and, luckily for science aficionados, is the hometown of Nicolaus Copernicus.